LeasePlan

-LeasePlan is an international company of Dutch origins, specialised in automobile leasing and fleet management.

-Its products are composed of operational fleet management services.
-It was founded in 1963.
-It has more than 14% of its approximately 6,600 employees working out of the Netherlands.
+LeasePlan is an international company of Dutch origins, specialised in automobile leasing and fleet management - its products are composed of operational fleet management services.
+Founded in 1963, it has more than 14% of its approximately 6,600 employees working out of the Netherlands.

-The company is owned by LP Group B.V., a consortium including Stichting Pensioenfonds Zorg en Welzijn, Arbejdsmarkedets Tillægspension, GIC Private Limited, TDR Capital and Luxinva S.A. of the Abu Dhabi Investment Authority.
+On May 22, 2023, the company was acquired by ALD Automotive.
+However, it was once controlled by a consortium that included Stichting Pensioenfonds Zorg en Welzijn, Arbejdsmarkedets Tillægspension, GIC Private Limited, TDR Capital and Luxinva S.A. of the Abu Dhabi Investment Authority.

 History

 Founded in the Netherlands in 1963 following a joint venture between a bank and a company providing services to drivers, LeasePlan initially specialised in the open-book management model (an actual costs management system).
 LeasePlan expanded internationally in the 1970s by establishing operations in Belgium, Germany, France, and Great Britain.

 In 1985, the banking group ABN-Amro acquired 100% of the shares in LeasePlan and founded a holding company named ABN-Amro Lease Holding.
 LeasePlan diversified its offer by introducing an online fleet management software package (Plan8, now called FleetReporting).

 Responding to the trend in market consolidation, LeasePlan acquired several companies in the years following 2000 (Dial in Great Britain, in France, and in Italy, and CSC in the United States).

 Since 1993 the company holds a banking license.

 In 2003, the holding company of the LeasePlan Group was renamed LeasePlan Corporation.